ousmanized/aromatic-java/ReadMe.md

 # Aromatic Java
-- Small Java project which solve the following question
+- Question below are solved by Java

 ## Question 1
 Write down a program which generate a password based on the following criteria: